 The Counter subfield of the Timestamp field shall carry a numeric value which is incremented for each packet transmission.
 When the STA has transmitted 232 – 1 frames, the value in the field wraps around and starts from 0.

-An eBCS non-AP STA may request an eBCS AP that provides forwarding service to embed metadata (such as location, data or IP address) by including the eBCS UL Capability element in the eBCS UL frame.
+An eBCS non-AP STA may request an eBCS AP that provides forwarding service to embed metadata (such as location, date/time etc) by including the E-BCS Parameters element in the eBCS UL frame.

 The Frame Signature field when present in the frame shall carry the signature for the contents of the UL eBCS frame Action field except for the field itself.
 The contents of this field provide protection against any attack that attempts to tamper with the contents of the frame.
-Also see 12.bc.2.5 (Signature of the eBCS UL frame) and 12.bc.2.2 (Authentication of an eBCS UL frame).
+Also see Table 9-bc4 (Encoding of Frame Signature Type subfield), 12.bc.2.5 (Signature of the eBCS UL frame), and 12.bc.2.2 (Authentication of an eBCS UL frame).

 Forwarding service is best effort.
 An eBCS non-AP STA may transmit an UL eBCS frame without discovering eBCS APs, if any, or obtaining information about nearby eBCS AP(s).
 An eBCS non-AP STA may choose to monitor the WM and may choose to obey the requirements, such as an authentication scheme, indicated by neighboring eBCS AP(s), if any, that support forwarding service.